IlyaMur/mytasks_app/README_en.md

 Configure your web server to have the `public/` folder as the web root.

-Import SQL from the `mytasks.sql` file into the selected DBMS In `config/config.php` set the data for accessing the database, storage and hashing settings.
+Import SQL from the `database/mytasks.sql` file into the selected DBMS In `config/config.php` set the data for accessing the database, storage and hashing settings.

 ### Configuration